fubar2/pcapGrok/README.md

                         Mandatory space delimited list of capture files to be analyzed - wildcards work too - e.g. -i Y*.pcap -o OUT, --out OUT     Each topology will be drawn and saved using this filename stub.
-Use a .pdf or .png filename extension to specify image type
-  -g GRAPHVIZ, --graphviz GRAPHVIZ
+Use (e.g.) .pdf or .png extension to specify the image type.
+PDF is best for large graphs -g GRAPHVIZ, --graphviz GRAPHVIZ
                         Graph will be exported for downstream applications to the specified file (dot format)